Bulk-edge correspondence and the cobordism invariance of the index: Proof of the bulk-edge correspondence

-We next show Graf--Porta's index coincides with the edge index.
+We next show that the minus of $\I_{\GP}$ coincides with the edge index.
 In order to prove this, we use a localization argument for a $K$-class.
-We localize the support of a $K$-class near the crossing points of the spectrums of edge Hamiltonians and the loop $l$ which we take in Sect.~\ref{sec:4}.
-We then use the excision property of the index. \begin{proposition} $\I_{\GP} = \I_{\Edge}$. \end{proposition} We identify $V^{\oplus k}$ with the image of the projection $1 - P_{\geq k}$, that is, the closed subspace of $l^2(\Z_{\geq 0} ; V)$ consists of sequences $\varphi = \{ \varphi_n \}$ which satisfies $\varphi_n = 0$ for $n \geq k$.
+We localize the support of a $K$-class near the crossing points of the spectra of edge Hamiltonians and the loop $l$ which we take in Sect.~\ref{sec:4}.
+We then use the excision property of the index. \begin{proposition} $-\I_{\GP} = \I_{\Edge}$. \end{proposition} We identify $V^{\oplus k}$ with the image of the projection $1 - P_{\geq k}$, that is, the closed subspace of $l^2(\Z_{\geq 0} ; V)$ consists of sequences $\varphi = \{ \varphi_n \}$ which satisfies $\varphi_n = 0$ for $n \geq k$.
 For $(z, t)$ in $\gamma \times \T$, we consider the following map,